Jeffty Is Five: Plot

 Jeffty is a boy who never grows past the age of five — physically, mentally, or chronologically.
 The narrator, Jeffty's friend from the age of five well into adulthood, discovers that Jeffty has the ability to access current versions of popular culture from the narrator's youth.
-His radio plays all-new episodes of long-canceled serial programs, broadcast on radio stations that no longer exist.
+His radio plays all-new episodes of long-canceled serial programs, broadcast by stations that no longer exist.
 He can buy all-new issues of long-discontinued pulp magazines such as The Shadow and Doc Savage, with all-new stories by long-dead authors such as Stanley G. Weinbaum, Edgar Rice Burroughs, and Robert E. Howard.
 Jeffty can even watch films that are adaptations of old science fiction novels such as Alfred Bester's The Demolished Man.
-The narrator is privy to this world because of Jeffty's trust, while the rest of the world (the world that got older as Jeffty did not) is not.
-While Jeffty is cute and has the sweetness and humor of an actual five-year-old boy, his parents are scared of him, wondering why he is staying a little boy in every way.
+While Jeffty is cute and has the sweetness and humor of an actual five-year-old, his parents are sad and scared of him.

-While waiting in line at the local movie house, waiting for the narrator to show up, Jeffty borrows a portable radio from some teens and tunes in a radio show from the past.
+The narrator takes Jeffty to a local movie house on a Saturday afternoon, but finds his TV store is swamped with customers.
+He leaves the boy waiting in line for a few minutes to help out.
+Jeffty borrows a portable radio from some teens in line and tunes in a radio show from the past.
 When Jeffty is unable to return the radio to its normal setting, the teenagers beat him badly.
-Once returned to his home, Jeffty somehow dies.
-(It is unknown if it was due to the wounds, due to a murder, or due to a combination of the both.)
+The narrator takes the boy home, but Jeffty's parents are unwilling to act.
+The narrator gives the boy to his mother, who takes him upstairs to bathe his wounds.
+It is implied that she kills Jeffty via electrocution (using a radio near the bathtub as a temptation for her son), so that she and her husband can resume normal lives.

+The narrator, robbed of his and Jeffty's connection to the past, desperately begs the reader to tell him that living in the present is worth it.